DerekXu0518/Mybots/README.md

-3-D generated and evolved creatures
+Final project: an experiment of 3-D generated and evolved creatures
 ======
 This is a project based on r/ludobots MOOC.